 Meet the Fundy Trail Development Authority Inc. Board of Directors

-Back row – left to right: Jeff Melanson, Andrew Fry (Vice President), Andrew Dixon, Greg Turner (President), Marc Thorne, James Donald
+Back row – left to right: Jeff Melanson, Andrew Fry (Vice President), Andrew Dixon, Greg Turner (Past President), Marc Thorne, James Donald (President)

 Front row – left to right: John McNair, Yennah Hurley (NBTCH Deputy Minister, Ex-officio), Natasha Ostaff (Treasurer), Bette Ann Chatterton (Secretary), Elspeth Hagan